domscontent/domscontent.github.io/_posts/2025-05-16-juggling-new-expectations-with-ai.md

 The utility of AI and LLM's in my workflow as a marketing executive is massive.

-Obviously since the means of outputting content , as well as ideation has become 100x easier and faster, the pressure to deliver more than ever.
+Obviously since the means of outputting content, as well as ideation, has become 100x easier and faster, the pressure to deliver more than ever.

 ### Learning to use AI and LLM's, whilst also being expected to already know what to do